 New laws and regulations may be enforced from time to time to require additional licenses and permits other than those we currently have.
 For example, our crowdsourced delivery business currently has no clear regulatory authority or governing laws and regulations as such industry are relatively nascent and is at its early stage of development, however, new requirements regarding approvals, licenses or permits may be implemented in the future along with rapid industrial evolution.
-In addition, Law of E-commerce promulgated by Standing Committee of the National People's Congress, which took effect on January 1, 2019, establishes additional standards in the e-commerce industry, and intensified the responsibility of third-party platforms.
+In addition, E-commerce Law promulgated by the SCNPC, which took effect on January 1, 2019, establishes additional standards in the e-commerce industry, and intensified the responsibility of third-party platforms.
 Further, the Foreign Investment Law, which was promulgated on March 15, 2019 and came into force on January 1, 2020, replaced the existing laws regulating foreign investment in China, together with their implementation rules and ancillary regulations.
 See "-Risks Related to Our Corporate Structure-Our current corporate structure and business operations may be substantially affected by the newly enacted Foreign Investment Law."